chase-lahner/Cuscuta/README.md

 + Final goals / stretch goals
 	+ Specifics on how the room generation is based on carnage bars - DONE
 	+ How should the difficulty scale with 2 players? - DONE
 	+ How should the enemy types differ?
-What should each be able to do?
+What should each be able to do? - DONE
 	+ Cut to 1 item, moved other items to stretch goal - DONE
 	+ Cut boss battle or move to stretch goal - DONE
 	+ Move ability to escape detection to final goal - DONE
-	+ Stretch goals should be pick 2 of:
+	+ Stretch goals should be pick 2 of: - DONE
 		+ Enemy distraction and pathing towards player's last known location
 		+ Boss battle
 		+ 3 more item types